pantelis/aiml-common/projects/weather-price-impact/_index.md

 This project is a continuation in part of the [NYC taxi fare prediction] and asks a simple but not so straightforward to answer question:

-> Everything else being equal (ceteris-paribus)  how much more should people expect to pay when the weather is bad?
+> Everything else being equal (ceteris-paribus)  how much additional far should people expect to pay when the weather is bad?

 Some of the reasons why this question may be challenging , although there are notebooks in Kaggle that try to address it,  are: